Instructions Reference

 #Structure Rules

-• xsl:otherwise is optional and must be last
+• xsl:otherwise is optional.
+It must come last.

-• The first xsl:when whose test is true wins — subsequent branches are skipped (just like else if)
+• The first xsl:when whose test is true wins.
+Later branches do not run, the same as else if.

-• If no xsl:when matches and there is no xsl:otherwise, nothing is produced
+• If no xsl:when matches and there is no xsl:otherwise, the instruction produces nothing.

 #Pattern: Value Mapping